+PUBH 3330 Cultural Competence and Spirituality in Health Care (3 credit hours) Health care effectiveness increases when the spiritual and cultural traditions of the patient are addressed.
+In this class, students will receive an orientation to the practices and concerns of diverse cultural and religious groups.
 PUBH 4927/5927 Cultural Competence and Spirituality in Health Care (3 credit hours) Health care effectiveness increases when the spiritual and cultural traditions of the patient are addressed.
 In this class, students will receive an orientation to the practices and concerns of diverse cultural and religious groups.